sujeetgund/mystery-message/README.md

 ## Deployment

+- Fork this GitHub repository.
 - Login to your [Vercel](https://vercel.com) account.
-- Create a new project and select your GitHub repository.
+- Create a new project and select forked GitHub repository.
-- Vercel will deploy your project to production.
+- Vercel will deploy this project to production.

 ## Contributing